vtex-sites/base.store/README.md

 19. **`gatsby-ssr.js`**: Lets you respond to Gatsby-specific events during SSG and SSR, and wrap your page components in additional global components.
 More info at: https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/

 20. **`lighthouserc.js`**: Configures [Google Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci).
 This is where you can turn on/off lighthouse assertions to be used by Lighthouse CI Bot/hook

 21. **`pull_request_template.md`**: Template used when creating your Pull Requests

-22. **`renovate.json`**: Renovate configuration file to keep your store always fresh with FastStore's latest versions
+22. **`renovate.json`**: Renovate configuration file to keep your store always fresh with Faststore's latest versions

 23. **`.prettierignore`**: Ignore listed files when applying prettier rules